-DCE MRI is defined as the acquisition of rapid T1W gradient echo scans before, during and after the intravenous administration of a low molecular weight gadolinium-based contrast agent (GBCA).
+DCE MRI, is defined as the acquisition of rapid T1W gradient echo scans before, during and after the intravenous administration of a low molecular weight gadolinium-based contrast agent (GBCA).
 As with many other malignancies following bolus injection of a GBCA, prostate cancers often demonstrate early enhancement compared to normal tissue.
 However, the actual kinetics of prostate cancer enhancement are quite variable and heterogeneous.
 Some malignant tumors demonstrate early washout, while others retain contrast longer.
-Furthermore, enhancement alone is not definitive forclinically significant prostate cancer, and absence of early enhancement does not exclude the possibility.
+Furthermore, enhancement alone is not definitive for clinically significant prostate cancer, and absence of early enhancement does not exclude the possibility.

-DCE should be included in all prostate mpMRI exams so as not to miss some small significant cancers.
+DCE may help to detect some small significant cancers.
 The DCE data should always be closely inspected for focal early enhancement.
 If found, then the corresponding T2W and DWI images should be carefully interrogated for a corresponding abnormality.
 At present, the added value DCE is not firmly established, and most published data show that the added value of DCE over and above the combination of T2W and DWI is modest.
-Thus, although DCE is an essential component of the mpMRI prostate examination, its role in determination of PI-RADSTM v2 Assessment Category is secondary to T2W and DWI.
+Thus, although DCE is an essential component of the mpMRI prostate examination, its role in determination of PI-RADS v2.1 Assessment Category is secondary to T2W and DWI.